-However, if doctors suspect a sexually transmitted infection or another infection (such as a yeast infection Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune... read more or bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a vaginal infection that occurs when the balance of bacteria in the vagina is altered.
-Women who have a sexually transmitted infection, who have several sex partners,... read more ), they may insert a speculum into the vagina to spread the walls of the vagina apart (as done during a Papanicolaou, or Pap, test) and take a sample of fluids from the vagina.
+However, if doctors suspect a sexually transmitted infection or another infection (such as a yeast infection Vaginal Yeast Infection (Candidiasis) A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
+A vaginal yeast infection may cause intense itching... read more or bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a common condition that occurs when the balance of bacteria in the vagina (vaginal microbiome) is altered.
+Bacterial vaginosis causes a thin, yellow-green or gray discharge... read more ), they may insert a speculum into the vagina to spread the walls of the vagina apart (as done during a Papanicolaou, or Pap, test) and take a sample of fluids from the vagina.
 They examine the sample for organisms that can cause sexually transmitted infections or other infections and may send a sample to a laboratory, where the organisms are grown (cultured) to make identification easier.

 General measures to help correct factors that contribute to sexual dysfunction